Fifth-Order-Ignorant/Baobab/doc/sprint0/process.md

 - What lessons should you take forward to the next phase?

-We noticed that communication with the product owner is very important and helpful in making decisions for the project, specially user stories.
+We noticed that communication with the product owner is very important and helpful in making decisions for the project, especially user stories.
 This is something we'd like to continue to do as the project moves forward.

 We would also like to continue holding small group meetings frequently, as they are beneficial for producing high-quality work and keeping motivation up.